home-assistant/Iconic/README.md

 On the sample project, Iconic is installed as a development pod.
 Because of this, pod files are not versioned.
 Therefore, if you clone the repo manually, you will to install the pods yourself.

+Note: When running the watchOS example, you might get a "No such module CoreText" error.
+This is because the CoreText.framework is missing for the watchOS Simulator.
+Please run the 'WatchSimulator-CoreText-Patch.sh' located in this repository, to copy the CoreText header files from the iOS simulator.
+You will then be able to run the watchOS sample with no issues.

 ## Icon Font Catalog
 Besides the auto-generated Swift code, an icon font catalog will be added in `Pods/Iconic/Source/Catalog`.
 Use this as a visual reference about the icons and their names.